samaaron/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

     Merb::BootLoader.before_app_loads do
         dependencies "RedCloth", "merb_helpers"
     end

-Typing merb now in your command line will try and start the server.
+Typing `merb` now in your command line will try and start the server.

     Started merb_init.rb ...
-    No database.yml file found in /Users/work/merb/t/example_one/config.
+    No database.yml file found in /Users/work/merb/example_one/config.
     A sample file was created called database.sample.yml for you to copy and edit.

 As you can see, we forgot to set up the database.
 A sample file has kindly been generated for us.
-So create a database.yml file a bit like this one (remember to create the database you specify):
+So create a `database.yml` file a bit like this one (remember to create the database you specify):

     # This is a sample database file for the DataMapper ORM
     :development: